surt91/portfolio/index.rst

     :alt: portrait
     :align: right

-My Name is Hendrik Schawe and I am a PhD student in the `Computational Physics <https://www.uni-oldenburg.de/compphys/>`_ of the University Oldenburg.
+My name is Hendrik Schawe and I am a PhD student in the `Computational Physics <https://www.uni-oldenburg.de/compphys/>`_ of the University Oldenburg.